codeYu233/Arch-dotfiles/README.md

 - autojump

 ## What's in the repo?
-The dotfiles support Chinese input method(based on fcitx5、rime).I've changed some colors and added some scripts to make it more convenient to use.
+The dotfiles support Chinese input method(based on fcitx5、rime).I've changed some colors and added some scripts to make it more convenient and beautiful to use.

 ## How to make it looks like mine?
 1. Use the wallpaper in the `wallpapers` folder.